 Sensitivity, tolerance, adaptability, readiness to learn, political awareness and tenacity.
 You must be a good team person.

 How do I apply?

-For details of how to apply for the summer 2017 programme go to the apply page.
+Details of how to apply for the summer 2018 programme will be available in November 2017.

 Jesse Munton, south Lebanon – 2005